LouisAlbanZiko/hermes/README.md

 ### Dependencies
 - Zig (>=0.14) for building
-- Sqlite was used as a dabatabase (included in the project)
+- Sqlite was used as a database (included in the project)
 - Openssl was used for handling https (linked to as a system library)

 ### Building